Devapatel0603/react-dynamic-hooks/README.md

-# React Infinity Hooks
+# React Dynamic Hooks

-`react-infinity-hooks` is a set of React hooks for handling infinite scrolling, cookie state management, and storage state management (session and local storage).
+`react-dynamic-hooks` is a set of React hooks for handling infinite scrolling, cookie state management, and storage state management (session and local storage).
 These hooks aim to simplify common tasks in React applications.

 ## Table Content